Man accused of murder after the stabbing of Anthony Sumner makes second court appearance in Sheffield

-A man who has been accused of murder following a stabbing in Sheffield has made a second court appearance over the killing.
+A man who has been accused of murder following a stabbing in Sheffield has made a second court appearance.

 Sheffield Crown Court heard on August 4 how Richard Sampson, aged 49, of Fretson Court, Manor, Sheffield, has been charged with the murder of 42-year-old Anthony Sumner after he suffered a fatal stab wound just before midnight on Thursday, July 29.